SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

   <img src="minkplus.png" width="50%">
 </p>

-The Mink%++ method is currently the state of the art for dataset detection.
+The Mink%++ method is currently the state of the art for dataset detection on the WikiMia dataset.
 It is a threshold based approach that relies on identifying a threshold for which scores could be separated into in dataset and out of dataset.

 > On the WikiMIA benchmark, Min-K%++ outperforms the runner-up by 6.2% to 10.5% in detection AUROC averaged over five models.
 On the more challenging MIMIR benchmark, it consistently improves upon reference-free methods while performing on par with reference-based method that requires an extra reference model.